Diego Castro (Spanish footballer)

-Diego Castro Giménez ([ˈdjeɣo ˈkastɾo]; born 2 July 1982) is a Spanish professional footballer who plays as a left winger.
+Diego Castro Giménez ([ˈdjeɣo ˈkastɾo]; born 2 July 1982) is a Spanish former professional footballer who played as a left winger.

 He amassed La Liga totals of 226 games and 43 goals over eight seasons, mainly representing Getafe (four years) and Sporting de Gijón (three).
 In 2015 he transferred to Perth Glory, going on to spend six years with them in the A-League.

-Club career
+Career

 Málaga and Sporting

 Castro was born in Pontevedra, Galicia.
 After starting out professionally with local Pontevedra CF (third division) he moved to Málaga CF, but spent almost three seasons mainly registered with the Andalusians' reserves; in December 2005, he appeared in two consecutive home losses for the main squad, against CA Osasuna (2–1) and Real Madrid (2–0).

 After both Málaga teams dropped down a level in 2006, Castro moved to Sporting de Gijón in division two, being an essential first-team element from the start (20 league goals in his first three seasons combined – with the Asturians achieving La Liga promotion in his third – six of them in 2008–09, as the club narrowly avoided relegation).

 In the following campaign, Castro was arguably Sporting's most important player as he topped their scoring charts at ten, four of those coming through penalties.
 Sporting again managed to stay in the top division.

 Castro again led Sporting de Gijón in goals scored in 2010–11, netting one goal less.
 On 13 March 2011, after Nacho Novo won a penalty kick in the last-minute of an away fixture against Villarreal CF, he converted it in Panenka-style for a final 1–1 draw – the visiting team was then reduced to only nine players.